alma92350/tensorflow/README.md

 python3 predictTextGenV4.py -n 120 -b 0 # will use the saved check point 120 and the batch 0 as seed

+Note: models are saved in ./textgen

+Note: download predictTextGenV4.py and 22261-g20.txt and the textgen directory to perform the prediction

 Example of text generated:

 ----------- Epoch 293/307 -----------